A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Analysis of Privacy-Utility Trade-off

-We first present the results in discrete parameter space to show the effectiveness of the canonical parameter privacy filter as proposed in Section~\ref{sec: Privacy Filter Design for Mixed-Autonomy Platoon}.
-Here, the true gains for the $5$ HDVs take values in the following set with equal probability:
+We first present the results of the discretization-based approach for solving the optimization problem associated with the randomizer.
+Specifically, we divide the parameter space $[0,1]\times[0,1]$ into 5 regions and assume that the true parameters for the $5$ HDVs take values in the following discrete set with equal probability:

-The pseudo sensitive parameters are selected from the following set by solving the randomizer Eq.~\eqref{objective} - Eq.~\eqref{constraint3}:
+The pseudo parameters are selected from the following set by solving the randomizer Eq.~\eqref{eq:opt-randomizer-discrete}: